 CLEANING THE BIKE

 Store the bicycle in a covered area.
-This helps the bike to stay rust free and it stays protected from all the other dirt which the rain bring along.
+This helps the bike to stay rust-free and it stays protected from all the other dirt which the rain brings along.
 Leaving bikes parked in open weather almost certainly accelerates corrosion which cannot be reversed.

 WHAT I LOVE ABOUT CYCLING